 Other studies have found that the resolution of the model and the correlation scale of the background model errors are important to determine the observational spacing required for targeted studies (e.g., Leutbecher et al. 2002; Liu and Rabier 2002, 2003; Aberson 2008; Torn and Hakim 2009).
-Leutbecher et al. (2002) state that soundings assimilated into models should be spaced one to two times the horizontal correlation length scale of the background model error varies from approximately 90 to 350 km depending on the model, resolution of the model, and the variable considered (Andersson et al. 1993; Irvine et al. 2011; Rizvi et al. 2012; Wang et al. 2014).
+Leutbecher et al. (2002) state that soundings assimilated into models should be spaced 1-2 times the horizontal correlation length scale of the background model error.
+The length scale of the background model error varies from approximately 90 to 350 km depending on the model, resolution of the model, and the variable considered (Andersson et al. 1993; Irvine et al. 2011; Rizvi et al. 2012; Wang et al. 2014).
 Liu and Rabier (2002) found that the optimal observation spacing is approximately equal to the product of the analysis mesh size and the ratio of the number of grid points to the number of observations.

 Knowledge of the temporal and spatial autocorrelations of dropsondes is also required in order to accurately depict TC structure from transects of dropsondes or aircraft.
-Some studies indicate that to resolve features on the scale of the radius of maximum wind (RMW), grid spacing of approximately 14 km or less is required (Gentry and Lackmann 2010).
-The results of Gentry and Lackmann (2010), however, show that increased model resolution down to 2km grid spacing or less is required to understand TC eyewall kinematics and physics.
+Some studies indicate that, to resolve features on the scale of the radius of maximum wind (RMW), grid spacing of approximately 14 km or less is required (Gentry and Lackmann 2010).
+The results of Gentry and Lackmann (2010), however, show that increased model resolution down to 2-km grid spacing or less is required to understand TC eyewall kinematics and physics.
 These results suggest that observations should also be taken at high resolution.
 The likelihood of highly correlated data points increases, however, with the increase in horizontal or vertical resolution and should approach unity (Brett and Tuller 1991; Khalili et al. 2007).
 Conversely, if dropsondes are launched too far apart, the thermodynamic and kinematic structure of a TC will not be well resolved or represented.
-Similarly, if data in a single sounding is recorded at low frequency, the thermodynamic and kinematic structure of a TC will not be well resolved or represented.
+Similarly, if data in a single sounding are recorded at low frequency, the thermodynamic and kinematic structure of a TC will not be well resolved or represented.

 Examination of the temporal and spatial autocorrelations in the XDDs is critical to accurately perform any objective spatial interpolation.
 One interpolation scheme, called kriging, is a geostatistical interpolation method that uses covariance information to interpolate data fields (e.g., Biau et al. 1999).
 If adjacent data points in space or time are appreciably correlated, well modeled, or vary slowly in time and space, interpolation can easily be conducted between the data points (Gorman 2009).
 If adjacent data points are not appreciably correlated, however, then interpolation cannot be as easily conducted and could create unrealistic and uncharacteristic TCs by smoothing or smearing small-scale phenomena or sharp gradients in time and space (Privé and Errico 2016).
-One of the important distinctions between statistical interpolation methods like kriging and observational data assimilation methods (discussed previously) is that kriging is based completely on observations (Biau et al. 1999).
-Data assimilation is dependent on observations, and model physics, resolution, and domain size (e.g., Aberson 2008).
+One of the important distinctions between statistical interpolation methods like kriging and observational data assimilation methods (discussed previously) is that kriging